Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   - type 2 --> runs in the context of another OS (KVM, VirtualBox)
     - note: sometimes KVM is categorized as type 1 because when enabled it basically turns the OS in an hypervisor (so it's not running in an OS but it is itself the OS)

-The idea of virtualization is to execute all instruction (and so also privileged instructions that would normally trap in user mode) in user mode and thus allowing an OS to be executed on top of another.
+The idea of virtualization is to execute all instructions (and so also privileged instructions that would normally trap in user mode) in user mode and thus allowing an OS to be executed on top of another.

 Instructions that are important for virtualization are those ones that are:

-- control-sensitive: if it modifies directly the machine status (e.g. interrupt disabling, modify IVT, ...)
+- control-sensitive: it modifies directly the machine status (e.g. interrupt disabling, modify IVT, ...)
 - behaviour-sensitive: instructions that behave differently when used in supervisor mode, those may affect fidelity

-THEOREM (Popek and Goldberg): For any computer a VMM can be built if the set of sensitive instructions is a subset of the privileged instructions.
+THEOREM (Popek and Goldberg): For any computer a VMM can be built if the set of sensitive instructions is a subset of the privileged instructions (note: this is just a sufficient condition, a VMM can be built even if this is not satisfied but it's more difficult).

 (basically if there is a way for the hypervisor to catch and manage all actions that could change the machine status or behaviour, i.e. have the complete control of the machine, then it is possible to build it)
 ### Software based virtualization